This is about a ten minute read.

 - How do you select, train and manage your employees?
 (Do they go through an interview and background check?)

 - What restoration certifications do you have and why?
-(There are many easily accessible certification programs.
-Professional companies make a commitment to their employees and customers by having people on their team appropriately trained.)
+(Professional companies make a commitment to their employees and customers by having people on their team appropriately trained.)

-- Will you have your insurance provider send a letter of notice directly to me demonstrating appropriate liability and workers compensation insurance appropriate for this work?
-(This is non-negotiable and restoration coverage requires a “non-standard.”
+- Will you have your insurance provider send a letter of notice directly, that demonstrates appropriate coverage for restoration work?
+(This is non-negotiable and restoration coverage requires a “non-standard” policy.
 This is a policy that specifically covers restoration work and usually is not part of general business insurance.
 If they answer with anything but “Yes” move on to the next contractor.)

 - Do you work with sub contractors and if so, how are they managed?
 (At a minimum, sub-contractors need to carry their own insurance, which you need to get a copy of from the sub-contractors insurance provider.)